-How many hours of your life have you spent making garlands?
+Have you and the kids ever made paper chain garlands?
 It was my grandmother’s favorite way to decorate for any occasion.
 Not only did they make the room look lively, it was also a good way to keep us busy.
 Making garlands is an excellent way to develop fine motor skills.
-These felt garlands actually work on buttoning and are reusable, making them perfect both for home and preschool settings.
+Our felt garlands actually work on buttoning and are reusable, making them perfect both for home and preschool settings.

 Sew button on one end.
 You can start with large buttons and reduce the size as the child learns to button.